 - a.
 Eligibility: Interested students should apply prior to the commencement of their first year in the JD program.
 After that, admission will be granted only in exceptional circumstances, upon petition to the Committee on Standards. - b.
 The minimum course load for participants in the extended scheduling option is 10 credits.
 No exceptions are allowed without prior written approval of the Committee on Standards.
 The maximum load is 12 credits.
-The maximum load restriction may be modified by the Deputy Vice Dean for Academic Affairs or the Deputy Vice Dean's designee. - c.
+The maximum load restriction may be modified by the Vice Dean for Students or the Vice Dean's designee. - c.
 Extended scheduling option students must petition the Committee on Standards to have summer session count as a residence semester prior to enrollment in summer session. - d.
-The extended schedule course modifies the standard schedule as follows: - (1) First Year: Torts; Contracts; Property; Criminal Law; Legal Analysis and Writing I; Legal Research; and Legal Writing II. - (2) Second Year: Constitutional Law; Legislation and Regulation; Civil Procedure I and II; plus upper level courses. - e.
+The extended schedule course modifies the standard schedule as follows: - First Year: Torts; Contracts; Property; Criminal Law; Legal Analysis and Writing I; Legal Research; and Legal Writing II. - (2) Second Year: Constitutional Law; Legislation and Regulation; Civil Procedure I and II; plus upper level courses. - e.
 Tuition: students agreeing to remain enrolled in the extended scheduling option for 8 semesters will be billed 80% of the standard tuition fee each semester.
 Students taking classes in summer sessions that have not been approved as a residence semester will be billed at the per credit rate. - f.
 Impact on academic standing: students in the extended scheduling option will be ranked only after completion of the fall semester of their second year. - g.
 Impact on extra-curricular activities: students in the extended scheduling option will be eligible for participation in Law Review, VJEL and extra-mural moot court competitions only after completion of their second year. - 9.
 Transfer of Credit and Credit for Summer Courses - a.
 A student accepted for transfer to Vermont Law School may receive equivalent course and residence credit for work at another ABA-approved law school.
 No more than one year's residence credit may be transferred and only courses for which the student has received a grade of C or better will transfer.
-The courses taken, grades, and credit earned at the prior law school will be noted on the Vermont Law School transcript but not included in the student's Vermont Law School grade point average.
+Pass/Fail grades and grades for externships will not transfer.
+The courses taken, grades, and credit earned, other than pass/fail grades and externships grades, at the prior law school will be noted on the Vermont Law School transcript but will not be included in the student's Vermont Law School grade point average.